vishvapalsinh/vishvapalsinh/README.md

 </h2>

 <h4 align="center">
  I have been working academically and practically in the field of computer science since 2012.
-My academic achievement allows me to understand the concepts through self-study, guidance and research, while practical experience has taught me to implement various ideas using appropriate tools and programming languages.
+My academic journey prepared me to understand the concepts through self-study, guidance and research, while practical experience has taught me to implement various ideas using appropriate tools and programming languages.
 </h4>

 <h4 align="center">